mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 Your doctor and nurse will explain any other tests that you may need.

-<p class="question hidden"><span class="complete">When are these tests done, how are they scheduled?
-Also, is this list of tests accurate/complete?
-What about liver function test, biopsies etc.?
-Also, can we be any more specific about "blood tests" - what sort of blood tests?
-What is the purpose of the chest x-ray?
-I'd like to get more detailed, granular with this - this is our one shot to explain their testing.</span> Answer: These tests are part of the pre-transplant evaluation and are scheduled by the BMT Nurse Coordinator.
-They are done within 30 days prior to the transplant (to get a more complete picture of the patients baseline health and organ function prior to clearing to start high dose chemotherapy).
-The blood tests are done to evaluate baseline kidney, liver and hematological function (white blood cell, hemoglobin and platelet counts).
-A baseline chest X-ray is done to ensure the patient has "clear lungs" and no evidence of a pneumonia or other abnormalities.</p>

 ### Making Decisions about your Fertility
 Cancer treatments for your transplant will effect your fertility.
 It is likely that you will not be able to conceive a child naturally after undergoing treatment for your transplant.
 If you have received chemotherapy in the past there is a risk that your sperm or eggs have already been damaged.
 If you want to learn more about options or other ways to build a family after your transplant ask your doctor or nurse for a referral to a fertility expert.